 Important habitat for pink cockatoos, budgies, emus, short-beaked echidnas, red kangaroos, and a variety of frogs and reptiles.

-The BCT will support the two agreements in-perpetuity with annual payments for agreed conservation action.
+The NSW Biodiversity Conservation Trust will support the two agreements in-perpetuity with annual payments for agreed conservation action.